Resistance Training for Fat Loss

 Resistance training increases the resting metabolic rate (RMR).
 This is the amount of energy (calories) one uses while at rest.
 Resting metabolic rate accounts for 60–75% of total energy expenditure per day in sedentary people.
 It is a major determinant of calorie burn and changes in body weight.
 Increasing lean muscle tissue through weight training will increase RMR.
 This is a highly individualized process and is different for everyone.
 Comparatively, aerobic workouts don't seem to elicit the same response in increased metabolism.
 Although, in exercise science circles there is a rabid debate on how much and for how long.
 Exciting stuff!
 The research on RMR and exercise is inconclusive, so it is hard to hang your hat on this one too.

-Weight loss, particularly, fat loss is a multifaceted phenomenon in the human body caused by several factors.
+Weight loss, particularly, fat loss (which is different than weight loss) is a multifaceted phenomenon in the human body caused by several factors.
 Let me be clear, cardio is great for a whole host of things (even weight loss) – it’s just not an efficient way to decrease body fat.
-Cardio makes humans hungry by directly affecting hunger hormones (grhelin and insulin) and if done enough it will decrease the muscle-building hormone testosterone.
+Cardio makes humans hungry by directly affecting hunger hormones (grhelin and insulin) and if done enough, it will decrease the muscle-building hormone testosterone.
 Furthermore, many people feel it is a license to eat more.
 In the hierarchy of fat loss cardio ranks at the bottom:

 Good genetics (blame or thank your parents)